-According to the provisions of IAS 36 Impairment of assets at the end of each reporting period impairment test is carried out as to establish whether there is any indication that an individual asset of the intangible assets may be impaired.
+According to the provisions of IAS 36, Impairment of assets at the end of each reporting period impairment test is carried out to establish whether there is any indication that an individual asset of the intangible assets may be impaired.
 If there is any indication that an asset may be impaired, recoverable amount and the impairment loss shall be estimated for the individual asset.

-As of 31 December 2021, and 31 March 2022, no indicators have been established that the carrying amount of intangible assets exceeds their recoverable amount and as a results, no impairment loss has been recognised in the financial statements.
+As of 31 March 2023, no indicators have been established that the carrying amount of intangible assets exceeds their recoverable amount and as a result, no impairment loss has been recognised in the financial statements.